-Voting in the negative:

-Trustees Chisholm, Duperval, Katzman, Lutts, Murphy, Scott, Segal, Mattera None
+Voting in the affirmative: Trustees Chisholm, Duperval, Katzman, Lutts,

 IV.
 REPORT OF THE PRESIDENT

 President Meservey shared that the university is moving away from BoardEffects for the Board of Trustees and working on to an in-house portal.
 We think this will better serve the board, will still provide online access to board documents and have better IT support.